 - the perpetrator was a different race than the defendant, or

 - the child was very young.

-All of these can lead to false accusations.
+All of these can lead to a person being falsely accused of child molestation.
 A child can also wrongfully blame a person out of:

 - an ulterior motive, or